mcandre/toys/shell/unix/README.md

-# toys/shell/unix: scripts you can probably dot slash!
+# unix: scripts you can probably dot slash!